0xReki/0xreki.github.io/_posts/2019/2019-09-09-rishan-kaihou-cologne-at-connichi-2019.md

 On Saturday, we get visitors that already knew how to play and just want to play with us.
 Some even want to learn beatori.
-I'm still busy with teaching but table 1 as finishing up their beginner lesson.
+I'm still busy with teaching, but table 1 as finishing up their beginner lesson.
 So they play at table 1.

-But as if the weekend hasn't already been eventful enough some Japanese people turn up and want to play with us.
+But as if the weekend hasn't already been eventful enough, some Japanese people turn up and want to play with us.
 I learn they have been looking for us on Friday.
 Sadly, I didn't get to play them.
 So if you want to hear more, you'll have to ask Nico or Manuel.